samsonajulor/workspace/README.md

 # matx-login-register-clone

+To access the login page use the following http://<baseurl>/session/signin To access the registration page use the following http://<baseurl>/session/signup

 This is a replica of the real matx dashboard.
 Please view detailed description and download the original version below

 <h1><a href="https://ui-lib.com/downloads/matx-react-dashboard/">Matx React Material Design Admin Dashboard Template</a></h1>